jasonlukeball/do_it/README.md

 # do_it

-A self-destructing to-do list application.
+A self-destructing to-do list application..

 http://do-it.jasonlukeball.com